devopsengineerDan/Daniel_project/README.md

 WINDOWS

-To set a static IP address in Windows 7, 8, and 10:
+1)To set a static IP address in Windows 7, 8, and 10:

     Click Start Menu > Control Panel > Network and Sharing Center or Network and Internet > Network and Sharing Center.
     Click Change adapter settings.